 The rules around auto enrolment state that you need to add all eligible employees to your workplace pension – but they can choose to opt out if they’d rather not be a member.
 This page explains how they can go about this, and what you need to do for them.

 There’s a limited amount of time in which an employee can opt out of your workplace pension.
 This is known as the opt out window.

-Once all eligible staff have been auto-enrolled, they have one calendar month to opt out of the workplace pension and get a full refund of any pension contributions that have been made.
-The opt-out window will start from either the date that active membership began.
-This happens on the later of the day on which you give the employee their enrolment information and when we give them the terms and conditions of the pension you have set up for them.
+Once a staff member has been auto-enrolled, they have one calendar month to opt out of the workplace pension and get a full refund of any pension contributions that have been made.
+The opt-out window opens either on the day you give your employees their enrolment information or the day we give them the terms and conditions of the pension, whichever is later.

 How to opt out

-- National Insurance number or date of birth
+- The employee’s National Insurance number or date of birth

 The opt out notice must also contain the following statements, which give your employees more information about opting out and their rights as an employee: